mroker242/LaunchSchool/Assessment1.md

 Again, this is a useful means of inject.
 Arr here represents the element (in this case an empty array) that gets acted upon.
 The n represents the numbers (1-10) that are iterated through.
 Once an iteration happens, n is appended to arr.

-## Passy by Reference vs Pass by Value
+## Pass by Reference vs Pass by Value

 Integers are immutable, so when you use another integer, it creates a new one.
 E.G